0exp/redis_queued_locks/README.md

   # (boolean) (default: false)
   # - should be all blocks of code are timed by default;
   config.is_timed_by_default = false

+  # (boolean) (default: false)
+  # - When the lock acquirement try reached the acquirement time limit (:timeout option) the
+  #   `RedisQueuedLocks::LockAcquirementTimeoutError` is raised (when `raise_errors` option
+  #   of the #lock method is set to `true`).
+The error message contains the lock key name and
+  #   the timeout value).
+  # - <true> option adds the additional details to the error message:
+  #   - current lock queue state (you can see which acquirer blocks your request and
+  #     how much acquirers are in queue);
+  #   - current lock data stored inside (for example: you can check the current acquirer and
+  #     the lock meta state if you store some additional data there);
+  # - Realized as an option because of the additional lock data requires two additional Redis
+  #   queries: (1) get the current lock from redis and (2) fetch the lock queue state;
+  # - These two additional Redis queries has async nature so you can receive
+  #   inconsistent data of the lock and of the lock queue in your error emssage because:
+  #   - required lock can be released after the error moment and before the error message build;
+  #   - required lock can be obtained by other process after the error moment and
+  #     before the error message build;
+  #   - required lock queue can reach a state when the blocking acquirer start to obtain the lock
+  #     and moved from the lock queue after the error moment and before the error message build;
+  # - You should consider the async nature of this error message and should use received data
+  #   from error message correspondingly;
+  config.detailed_acq_timeout_error = false

   # (symbol) (default: :queued)
   # - Defines the way in which the lock should be obitained;